-Name of Selling Stockholder Number of Shares Beneficially Owned Prior to Offering (1)(2) Percentage of Shares Beneficially Owned Prior to Offering(2) Number of Shares Offered Hereby Number of Shares Beneficially Owned After Offering(1)(2) Percentage of Shares Beneficially Owned After Offering(2) The Melvin Simon Family Enterprises Trust under agreement originally dated October 28, 1998, as amended and restated (the "Melvin Simon Trust")(3) 6,643,355 2.21 117,103 6,526,252 2.17
+Name of Selling Stockholder Number of Shares Beneficially Owned Prior to Offering (1) Percentage of Shares Beneficially Owned Prior to Offering Number of Shares Offered Hereby Number of Shares Beneficially Owned After Offering Percentage of Shares Beneficially Owned After Offering James L. Donofrio 7,112 300 6,812

-(1) Includes units of partnership interest in the Operating Partnership ("units") which may be exchanged for shares of common stock on a one-for-one basis.
+- Less than one percent (1%) - (1) Includes units of partnership interest in the Operating Partnership which may be exchanged for shares of common stock.